 Transferring your information outside Europe

-Pause’s operations are based in the UK and we store our data in the EU.
+Pause’s operations are based in the UK and we store our data in the UK.
 However, as part of the services offered to you, we will sometimes use third-party platforms to collect and process information, whose servers may be located in a country outside of the EU.
 These countries may not have similar data protection laws to the UK.
 By submitting your personal data, you’re agreeing to this transfer, storing or processing.
 If we transfer your information outside of the EU in this way, we will take steps to ensure that appropriate security measures are taken with the aim of ensuring that your privacy rights continue to be protected as outlined in this Notice (e.g. that the servers adhere to the Privacy Shield Framework).

 The third-party platforms we use include: